devanand73/MLOPS-Profile/index.md

-## Selected projects in data science, machine learning and LLM
+## Select projects in data science, machine learning and LLM

 ---